LLeon360/Secret-H-AI/README.md

 ### Game State Context

-The context provided in each request looks like:
+The formatted context provided in each request looks like:

 ```
+Context:

 ==================== Game Status ====================

-Turn 2
+Turn 0
-You are Charlie
+You are Unsuspecting Human
-Your Role: Fascist
+Your Role: Liberal
-Current Phase: Nominating Chancellor
+Current Phase: President Discard

 Policies Enacted:
-Liberal Track: 🔵⚪⚪⚪⚪ (1/5)
+Liberal Track: ⚪⚪⚪⚪⚪ (0/5)
 Fascist Track: ⚪⚪⚪⚪⚪⚪ (0/6)

 Current Government:
-President: Charlie
+President: Unsuspecting Human
+Chancellor: Bot_1

-Last Government: Bob (P), Eve (C)
+Last Government: Unsuspecting Human (P), Bot_1 (C)

 Players:
-  • Alice
+  • Unsuspecting Human (President)
-  • Bob
+  • Bot_1 (Chancellor)
-  • Charlie (President)
+  • Bot_2
-  • David
+  • Bot_3
-  • Eve (Previously Nominated as Chancellor)

-As a Fascist, you know:
-  • David is Hitler
+  • Bot_4

 ==================== Recent Events ====================

+[Turn 0] Game started with 5 players
+Reasoning: "Game initialized"

+[Turn 0] Unsuspecting Human nominated Bot_1 as Chancellor
+Reasoning: "no"

+[Turn 0] Unsuspecting Human voted Nein!
+Reasoning: "no"

+[Turn 0] Bot_1 voted Ja!
+Reasoning: "I am new to the game, and I believe that Bot_1 would be a good Chancellor."

+[Turn 0] Bot_2 voted Ja!
+Reasoning: "I support this government.
+We need to establish a Liberal government to prevent the rise of Fascism."

+[Turn 0] Bot_3 voted Ja!
+Reasoning: "I support this government because I believe Bot_1 would make a good Chancellor."

-[Turn 1] David voted Nein!
+[Turn 0] Bot_4 voted Nein!
-Reasoning: "I don't trust this government"
+Reasoning: "I am not yet comfortable supporting this government."

-[Turn 1] Election for President Bob and Chancellor Eve: passed
+[Turn 0] Election for President Unsuspecting Human and Chancellor Bot_1: passed
-Reasoning: "Votes: 4/5"

-[Turn 1] President Bob claims to have discarded a fascist policy
-[Turn 1] Chancellor Eve enacted a liberal policy
+Reasoning: "Votes: 3/5, Supported by ['Bot_1', 'Bot_2', 'Bot_3'], Opposed by ['Unsuspecting Human', 'Bot_4']"
 ```

 ### Using Your Custom Responder